This post may contain affiliate links. For more information, please read the full disclosure policy here.

 My favourite reads on the internet today?
 Phoebe from Little Grey Box lifted the lid on just how much money travel bloggers make.
 Global Roaming did a great post on moving to London, which I may or may not use in the future.
 I enjoyed this post from Justine about Phnom Penh, and I am looking forward to her future posts about her new home in Beijing.
 Finally, if you ever want to travel to Nicaragua solo, this post by Jess is for you.

 Movie-wise, I checked out Brooklyn after reading the book.
-It was excellent, as are most films written by Nick Hornby.
+It was excellent, as are most Nick Hornby-written films.
 I also started The Mindy Project after I read Mindy Kaling’s novel.
-It is as funny as I predicted.
+It’s as funny as I predicted.
 I may have just finished Season 2 already…oops.

 I wrote a piece for Feast Melbourne on my experience at new cafe, Frankie Says.
 I have also continued my work with Copypress and Article Writers Australia.
 But from this month onwards I am working one less day so I can have a full day to focus on my freelance writing.
 We shall see how that goes.